oo12/SMBBB/README.md

 if you actually use them.
 They’re legitimate sites, just get abused like everything else.

+* `firebasestorage.googleapis.com` — Google cloud storage.
+Used frequently for hosting phishing sites and for us, blocking it has had little negative effect.
 * `rebrand.ly` — Another URL shortner.
 * `www.notion.so` — Popular for what I call phishing lures.
 You know, a PDF or whatnot that says “You received secure file!
 Click to view” with a big button that takes you on to the actual phishing site.
 * `readymag.com` — Also used to host phishing lures.